Why should I buy a Walton Motorsport Exhaust Manifold?

 We also keep the port in the flange to the correct shape, rather than short cutting it to an oval. this will of course give the best possible flow on our manifold for more power.

-The Below photo is an example of a oval T3 port vs the correct shaped T3 port above
+The Below photo is an example of an oval T3 port vs the correct shaped T3 port above as used in our manifolds

 And of course we can accommodate any special requirements, twin scroll SR20?
 No problem, as featured on the Driftworks S15